2018ik/2018ik.github.io/_wiki/manna.markdown

 ## Background

-Manna was given to the children of Israel as bread out of heaven after their exodus from Egypt (Exo.
+**Manna** was a heavenly food given to the children of Israel described as "bread out of heaven" after their exodus from Egypt (Exo.
 16:4).
 The Israelites were constituted with the Egyptian diet after eating that way for centuries, and therefore had to be reconstituted with God's element.

 ## Significance